ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### `client_side_container_opening`
 - Type: `object`
-- Opens configured container screens client-side without waiting for the server to acknowledgement.
+- Opens configured container screens client-side without waiting for server acknowledgement.
 This makes opening supported containers effectively instant, instead of dependent on ping.
 Compatibility is server-dependent because the client must be able to predict the protocol-level information that the server expects before receiving its acknowledgement.
 - Fields:
 	- `enabled`
 		- Type: `bool`